 Aside from gold, the lost Nazi treasure might also include other valuables pilfered by the Nazis, such as jewelry and priceless works of art.

-.
+Half-Truth in Television.
+While discoveries are not unheard of, finders does not mean keepers.
 The gold still has legal owners somewhere (and considering how the Nazis got some of those valuables, you'd probably be considered one of the ultimate dicks in the universe for not returning it to its pre-Nazi owners or their descendants).
 On the other hand, there is the possibility that the owners might give you a small reward for doing so (this is rare, but hardly unheard-of, particularly if you went to particular trouble to get it).
+In the cases of the above-pictured Reichsbank gold bars, however, it would be impossible to ever determine who it originally belonged to before the Nazis stole it and melted it down.note

 - Lupin III (Red Jacket):

 - Towards the end of Hellsing it's shown how Millenium has managed to fund their organization for 60+ years.
-Apparently they have a massive horde of stolen treasure, including a bunch of silver and gold teeth.
+Apparently they have a massive hoard of stolen treasure, including a bunch of silver and gold teeth.
+This turns out to be the Captain's undoing, as silver from a tooth (taken from a Jewish martyr, natch) is just as effective as a silver bullet to a werewolf.

 - In Mobile Suit Gundam 0083: Stardust Memory, a character is paid in gold for his service to the Delaz Fleet Zeon rebels.
 The gold looks EXACTLY like the Reichsbank gold bar the Nazis used, with the exception of the swastika replaced by the Principality of Zeon crest.
 Given the re-occurring allusions to Nazi Germany that Zeon used (all of which are played up to the max in 0083), this is highly appropriate.

-- The crew of the Black Lagoon are hired to recover a painting (rumored to have been painted by Hitler) from a sunken U-Boat in Die Rückkehr des Adlers.
+- The crew of the Black Lagoon are hired to recover a framed painting (rumored to have been painted by Hitler) from a sunken U-Boat in Die Rückkehr des Adlers.
 Revy decides to also grab whatever else of value she can take alongside the painting (such as looting an Iron Cross from the U-Boat captain's corpse), which creeps out Rock.
 They are then ambushed by Neo-Nazi's and the painting is stolen from them.
 Cue the next episode where Dutch and Revy go and exterminate the Neo-Nazi's and find out the person (that suspiciously looks like a certain despot) that hired them was testing the Neo-Nazi group over their effectiveness over "inferior opponents," namely the Black Dutch, the Jewish Benny, and the Asians Revy and Rock.
+The painting itself was not actually painted by Hitler, instead, a copy of records of hidden Nazi bank accounts was hidden between the painting and the backing.

 - In Uncanny X-Men #161, it is revealed that Magneto stole a vast horde of Nazi gold from Baron Von Strucker that he later used to fund his terrorist activities.
 Considering his back story (Magneto's entire family was murdered at Auschwitz, and he was used as slave labor to transport gas chamber victims to the ovens for disposal), one is tempted to say "good for him".